ArkEcosystemArchive/docs-legacy/docs/archive/api/public-v1/blocks.md

 ```
 </request-example>

-## Retrieve the reward of the blockchain
+## Retrieve the Reward of the Blockchain

 ### Endpoint